hi-matbub/misc-blocks/contributing.md

 ### Add a readme for the submodule

 [Start with a copy of the submodule readme template](./static/examples/submodule-readme.md).
-Click the view raw button in the upper right-hand corner.
+Click the "raw" button in the upper right-hand corner.

 ### Update the primary readme

 [Grab a copy of the primary readme template](./static/examples/submodule-readme.md).
 Click the "raw" button in the upper right-hand corner.

 <details>
-  <summary>Where is the view raw button?</summary>
+  <summary>Where is the "raw" button?</summary>
   <a href="https://github.com/hi-matbub/markdown-guide" target="_blank">
     <img src="https://github.com/hi-matbub/markdown-guide/raw/master/how-to-use.gif?raw=true" alt="gif demo"/>
   </a>